rogierschouten/ts-events/README.md

 # ts-events

 A library for sending spontaneous events similar to Qt signal/slot or C# events.
 It replaces EventEmitter, and instead makes each event into a member which is its own little emitter.
+Implemented in TypeScript (typings file included) and usable with JavaScript as well.

 ## TL;DR